Italian Easter Bread (Pane di Pasqua) Recipe

 Make the Dough

-2. In the bowl of a stand mixer, add the sugar, 2 beaten eggs, salt, anise, yeast mixture, and half of the flour.
+Photo 2: In the bowl of a stand mixer, add the sugar, 2 beaten eggs, salt, anise, yeast mixture, and half of the flour.
 Mix on low speed using the dough hook attachment until a batter is formed.
 Gradually add in the rest of the flour a little at a time, scraping down the sides of the bowl to make sure all of the flour is blended into the dough.
-Continue to knead the dough for 5-10 minutes or until a sticky dough ball starts to pull away from the sides of the bowl.

 Assemble and Bake the Bread

-1. Once the dough rises, punch it down once and pour it out onto a clean surface.
-Divide the dough into 12 equal pieces.
-Roll a piece of dough into a 12-inch long log and repeat this with another piece.
-Pinch the ends of the two pieces of dough together and then twist the two so that you form a long rope.
+Photo 6: Pinch the ends of the two pieces of dough together and then twist the two so that you form a long rope.
 Bring the ends together so that your bread is now in the shape of a wreath.
 Place the sweet bread wreath on a baking sheet lined with parchment paper.
 Repeat this with the remaining dough.

-3. Gently brush the dough wreaths with the egg wash, nestle an egg in the center of each one, and decorate them with sprinkles.
+Photo 7: Cover the dough with plastic wrap and set it in a warm spot to rise for 30 minutes to one hour.
+Gently brush the dough wreaths with the egg wash, nestle an egg in the center of each one, and decorate them with sprinkles.

-4. Bake the sweet bread in a preheated 350-degree F oven for 15-20 minutes.
+Photo 8: Bake the sweet bread in a preheated 350-degree F oven for 15-20 minutes.
 The bread should be golden brown.
 Let it cool for about 10 minutes on the baking sheet before transferring it to a wire rack to finish cooling.

 You do not need to hard boil the eggs before dying them.
 The eggs will be cooked in the oven with the bread.